Carbs – Rich And Poor

 The things we eat and drink on a daily basis can impact our health in big ways.
 Too many carbohydrates, for instance, can lead to insulin resistance, which is a major contributor to cardiovascular disease and Type 2 Diabetes.
 But what are carbs, exactly?
 And what do they do to our bodies?
 Richard J. Wood explains.

 I think everybody admits that refined and processed carbohydrates are bad for our health, but when someone claims that potatoes are unhealthy, it develops an emotional debate.
-It’s true that a potato does have a nutritional value, but if you look at the glycemic index of a boiled white potato it’s enormous 82, even sweet potato on average has a glycemic index of 70.
-The good news for potato lovers is that if you boil the potatoes the day before use and keep them in the fridge, they will have much lower GI because of the fact that cold increases the potatoes’ resistant starch content by more than a third.
+It’s true that a potato does have nutritional value, but if you look at the glycemic index of a boiled white potato it’s enormous 82, even sweet potato on average has a glycemic index of 70.
+The good news for potato lovers is that if you boil the potatoes the day before use and keep them in the fridge, they will have a much lower GI because of the fact that cold increases the potatoes’ resistant starch content by more than a third.
 (1,2,3,4)

 Higher blood sugar levels that accompany insulin resistance – the greater cognitive decline!

 Too much insulin in the body causes all kinds of problems.
 High insulin, for example, keeps body fat as a hostage not letting the body lose weight even through exercise.
 Insulin is also an anabolic hormone that increases growth in the body and can affect other hormones as well.
 Chronic high blood sugar causes chronic inflammation in the body when the cell functions become disturbed and more free radicals can activate (oxidation).
-Free radicals again increase the chronic inflammation.
+Free radicals again increase chronic inflammation.
 And the vicious circle is there.
 (1,2)

-Excess carbohydrates, as well as proteins, turn into glucose (sugar) in our body and we’ve been told that it’s the glucose that runs our body as an energy.
+Excess carbohydrates, as well as proteins, turn into glucose (sugar) in our body and we’ve been told that it’s the glucose that runs our body as energy.
 Is it so or should we reduce the number of carbs we eat?

 Wheat contains amylopectin A that causes a two-hour cycle; glucose level rises and then dramatically collapses – witch means hunger again.